Separating Personal and Business Expenses: Does This Even Matter?

 Yes it does.

 I see this one often when new clients come to me.
 Sometimes they only have one bank account and credit card that they use for both personal and business expenses.
-Other times, they have a proper business account set up but still mix in personal spending, such as adding authorized cards for family members or simply forgetting and grabbing the wrong card at the store.
+Other times, they have a business account but still mix in personal spending, such as adding authorized users for family members or simply grabbing the wrong card at the store.

 It is easy to do, especially when you are busy running a business and life is happening around you.
 But these mix-ups can quietly create problems over time.
 Keeping your accounts separate is one of the simplest ways to protect your business, stay organized, and avoid unnecessary bookkeeping and tax headaches.